xealits/TopTaus/Readme.txt

   EDIT the *output* paths in test/physicsAnalysisParSets_cfg.py .
-The input are fixed (53X production) sh submit-jobs.sh qstat -u username --> this checks whether your jobs are running and if they did already finish sh combineResults.sh path/to/dir hadd --> this hadds the relevant output files RUN physicsAnalysis test/physicsAnalysisParSets_cfg.py doPlots   ---> this produces plots RUN physicsAnalysis test/physicsAnalysisParSets_cfg.py doTables  ---> this produces tables
+The input are fixed (53X production) sh submit-jobs.sh qstat -u username --> this checks whether your jobs are running and if they did already finish sh combineResults.sh path/to/dir hadd [AB|ABC|ABCD] --> this hadds the relevant output files RUN physicsAnalysis test/physicsAnalysisParSets_cfg.py doPlots   ---> this produces plots RUN physicsAnalysis test/physicsAnalysisParSets_cfg.py doTables  ---> this produces tables
 - have fun